Denver Feed A Family: Thanksgiving 2014

 To Feed a Family

-To feed a family: for only $25 you can provide a basket with turkey, stuffing, mashed potatoes, green beans, corn, macaroni and cheese, cake mix, jiffy mix, and cranberries: enough for a family of 8, with a little left over for the pantry.
+To feed a family: for $30 you can provide a basket with turkey, stuffing, mashed potatoes, green beans, corn, macaroni and cheese, cake mix, jiffy mix, and cranberries: enough for a family of 8, with a little left over for the pantry.

-As in past years, we will need nearly a thousand volunteers for this event, in which the work -- and the fun! -- begins at midnight Friday and doesn't end until Saturday evening.
+As in past years, we will need hundreds of volunteers for this event, in which the work -- and the fun! -- begins at midnight Friday and doesn't end until Saturday evening.
 If you volunteered in past years and left an email address we will send a reminder.

-Nominations will open for baskets around October 15, 2012.
+Nominations will open for baskets November 1, 2014

 "You can't beat love," Daddy said.
 "Nothing beats love.
 If you give just one thing,